US CMA Exam Dates India 2026: Windows, Fees & New Syllabus Guide

 If you are a CMA aspirant in India, 2026 is a critical year.
 The Institute of Management Accountants (IMA) has not only updated the syllabus (hello, 25% Technology weightage!) but also tightened the registration windows.

-As a CMA student currently preparing for my own exams in Pune, I know the anxiety of missing a deadline or overpaying for fees.
+As a CMA student currently preparing for my own exams in Pune, I know the anxiety of missing a deadline or overpaying for fees due to confusing currency conversions.

 Infographic comparison of US CMA exam fees in India for 2026, showing Student vs Professional total costs in Rupees